Gordon-BP/OpenAI-Assistants-Streamllit-UI/README.md

 ## Quick Start

-1. Create a .env file (can use the sample as a template) with your OpenAI API key, a name for your assistant, and an optional description
+1. Create a .env file (can use the sample as a template) with your OpenAI API key, a name for your assistant, and an optional description.

 2. Initialize your virtual environment with poetry.
 If you have not already installed poetry, you can do so with:
 ```